 What Positions Do I Take For Bench Spots?

-Generally we look at our bench spots as a place to backup each individual position.
+Generally, we look at our bench spots as a place to back up each position.
 If you have a deeper bench in your league format, that can be the case.
-If you have a standard five-six spots, then you should be looking to get more running backs and wide receivers.
+If you have standard five-six spots, you should be looking to get more running backs and wide receivers.
 They help give you options throughout the year, as you will be leaning on your quarterback each week regardless.
 They are also less likely to get injured, and the waiver wire will still have decent names out there.